 Other than comparing the model's prediction to the back-of-envelope calculation based on reduced-form estimates, it is also useful to compare it to aggregate national trends.
-According to independent estimates from the Bank of Korea (BoK), the cumulative decline of manufacturing GDP from 2017 to 2019 is 16.3%, larger than our model's prediction for the decline in real output (-13.4%).
+According to independent estimates from the Bank of Korea (BoK), the cumulative decline of manufacturing GDP from 2017 to 2019 is 16.3%, larger than our model's prediction for the decline in real output (-12.9%).
 However, it is important to point out that the national trends may be confounded by factors other than the sanctions.
 For example, North Korea adopted the "Dual Strategy of Nuclear and Economic Development" in 2013.
-One can imagine that resources are allocated differently to nuclear and economic development at different stages of the plan.
+Resources might be allocated differently to nuclear and economic development at different stages of the plan.
 Our approach of using sub-national data can avoid such confounding factors and isolate the causal effects of the sanctions.